 - Pattern makers in textiles, leather, and fur products

 In addition, many of Canada’s regional governments administer independent programs.
 The Canada regional government skills visa programs have a website for more detailed information.
 As an example, we have highlighted the Saskatchewan program.

 Saskatchewan has Express Entry and Occupation on Demand Visas.
 Neither of these programs requires a job offer.
 If you meet the criteria you can move to Canada and then find work.
 You’ll need appropriate qualifications and work experience in a field on the in-demand list.
 You’ll need to submit all proper documentation with your application.

 Germany Skilled Migration

 The Skilled Migration act aims to make it simpler for highly skilled individuals to access residence permits in Germany.
-You need to be a university qualified professional or a with recognised professional training.
+You need to be a university-qualified professional or with recognized professional training.
 As with many German immigration pathways, you also have to have some German language capability.